-Output of the grid generator
+• Output of the moving grid

 Besides providing new coordinates, grid spacing, grid line curvatures etc. for the morphological model, the grid generator also produces a separate grid file (2D) containing the x and y coordinates.
-This file is required by the model.
+The dfs2 file is specified in the dialog, and it will be a standard grid dfs2 file with x and y written.
+The grid file has the same output time-step and area as the first ST output area defined under Results.
+The moving grid file can be loaded together with the ST or HD result file in the MIKE Zero Result Viewer, which will showing the results with the time-varying grid.